-As you will be aware the current demand for NHS services has risen exponential and locally we are working hard across the healthcare system to meet the needs of local people as quickly and as safely as possible.
-Whilst the number of patients we are caring for with COVID-19 is thankfully not at the levels we experienced at the height of the pandemic, we are facing unprecedented workforce challenges due to COVID-19 infection and isolation.
+As you will be aware the current demand for NHS services has risen exponentially and locally we are working hard across the health and care system to meet the needs of local people as quickly and as safely as possible.
+Whilst the number of patients we are caring for with COVID-19 is thankfully not at the levels experienced at the height of the pandemic, local hospitals are facing unprecedented workforce challenges due to COVID-19 infection and isolation.

 Share your experience of maternity services in Staffordshire and Stoke-on-Trent.